Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Experimental Setup

 \subsubsection{Intent Extraction}

 We select a single user utterance per cluster to represent an intent, resulting with the list of \predictedintents.
-The selection of user utterance is based on a statistical analysis of n-grams in the data.
-First, in each cluster we find the n-grams that are significantly more common in this cluster compared to other clusters based on hyper-geometric test with $p=0.05$.
-Then, we select the user utterance in the cluster that includes as many of the significant n-grams found in that cluster as possible.
+The selection is based on a statistical analysis of n-grams in the data.
+For each cluster, we first find the n-grams that are significantly more common in this cluster compared to other clusters based on hyper-geometric test ($p=0.05$).
+Then we select the user utterance in the cluster that includes the maximal number of significant n-grams found in that cluster.